 It is evident that before the shooting began there was a rather intense phase of research (as it happens in many Howard films based on true stories, for instance Apollo 13) and, again as a norm in the American director’s cinema, the lens is put on the characters and their behaviour.
 Whereas the interview itself is treated as a boxing match (with numerous terminological references to this sport), everything that surrounds the meeting/match is filled with details, minutiae and scenes that tell the backstage, the characters and the personal life of these characters (i.e. the Nixon / Frost call or even the dynamics of the shoes).

-Despite an acting that reaches excellent levels (in particular as regards Frank Langella), and even while recognizing the interesting layers of the film and the undoubted technical mastery of Ron Howard in telling a story, the problem with this film remains in the fact that we are not able to go beyond what seems to us to be an excessive degree of rigidity and adherence to the narrative norm that makes Frost/Nixon a film that is, although interesting, a little flat, structurally too predictable and devoid of that liveliness that often arises from the break rather than from conformism.
+Despite an acting level that reaches excellent peaks (in particular in regards to Frank Langella’s performance), and even while recognizing the interesting layers of the film and the undoubted technical mastery of Ron Howard in telling a story, what doesn’t convince us of this film is the fact that we are not able to go beyond what seems to be an excessive degree of rigidity and adherence to the narrative norm that makes Frost/Nixon a film that is, although interesting, a little flat, structurally too predictable and devoid of that liveliness that often arises from the break rather than from conformism.

 - The use of period details to make it more realistic.

 - A certain type of meta-reflexivity (the aspect ratio and the relationship with the archival materials).

 - A bit of conceptual staticity: the narration makes it predictable (and we are not talking about the event itself whose outcome can be investigated even before seeing the film, but precisely of the structure of the film).

 What do you think of this film?
 Please leave a comment below and let us know!

 To read more of these film “pills”, please visit our dedicated section.